What Is Regression Therapy?

 Opponents of regression therapy often point out that false memories may become indistinguishable from memories of events that did happen.
 Many opposers of this therapy also claim that false memories may lead to false accusations of abuse.

 It may or may not be possible to do regression therapy on yourself through self-hypnosis.
 You may ask yourself what happens if you remember something and don't know how to deal with it.
+You may also have trouble discerning which memories are true and which are false.
 You could put yourself in a situation that causes considerable emotional pain or confusion.
 To be as safe as possible, consider choosing to work with a licensed therapist instead.

 For those interested in pursuing regression therapy, finding a therapist who has been trained in this form of mental health care can be beneficial.
 It can also be helpful to talk to a therapist who works with people who have faced abuse or violence, especially if you believe you may have experienced a trauma related to these areas.